truefoundry/truefoundry-docs/deployment/concepts/env-variables.md

 ## How to inject environment variables in Truefoundry

-In this guide we will learn how can we inject environment variables in our deployments.
+In this guide we will learn how can we inject environment variables in our deployments in Truefoundry.

 {% tabs %}
 {% tab title="Python API" %}